oktadev/okta-blog/_source/_posts/2022-01-20-vue-applications-nuxt.md

 </script>
 ```

-Finally you will need to add the login page that Nuxt will route unauthenticated users to.
+Finally you will need to add the login page where Nuxt will route unauthenticated users.
 Add a new page to the `pages` folder named `login.vue`.
 Add the following code to it.

 ```html
 <template>